About the Classes | Schedule &c | 2025 Class Brochure

 What to wear for dance classes

-Generally for all classes we recommend wearing loose, comfortable clothing with room to move for warm-up exercises and dancing.
+Generally we recommend wearing loose, comfortable clothing with room to move for warm-up exercises and dancing.
 Full skirts, loose or stretch trousers, and shorts are fine.
 Narrow or full-length skirts and tight or low-slung trousers are not recommended.

-Shoes - You may have suitable street shoes.
-We understand that buying special dance shoes can be expensive.
-Comfort and safety are most important.
+Shoes - You may have suitable street shoes to try a class in before buying new dance shoes.
 Bare feet, joggers or comfortable, light street shoes may be suitable if that's what you're used to.
-High heels, stilettos, rubber or heavy-soled shoes or boots are not appropriate.
+High heels, rubber or heavy-soled shoes or boots are not appropriate.
+When buying dance shoes, we recommend that you get advice about fitting, and try them on first, to ensure your safety and comfort.

-For Renaissance Dance - Flexible flat-soled shoes secured with elastic, straps or laces:-
+For Renaissance Dance - Flexible flat-soled shoes with elastic, straps or laces:-

 -

-Ballet flats with leather (or canvas) upper and cut-away ballet-style suede sole from Bloch
+Ballet flats with leather/canvas upper, cut-away ballet-style sole from Bloch

 -

-Country Dance Ghillie or "Celtic Fling" - leather, with open lacing, suede sole, no heel
+Country Dance Ghillie or "Celtic Fling" - leather, open lacing, suede sole

-For Baroque Dance - Flexible, low-heeled shoe with elastic, straps or laces, e.g. for women:-
+For Baroque Dance - Flexible, low-heeled shoe with elastic, straps or laces:-

 -

-Grecian sandal (teaching shoe) by Bloch, with T-bar, elastic, suede sole, 2.5cm heel
+Grecian sandal by Bloch, with T-bar, elastic, suede sole, 2.5cm heel

 -